bakiel/sprout-notes-app/README.md

 - **Recipe Display**: View the generated recipe with ingredients list, step-by-step instructions, and cooking information
 - **Recipe Reviews**: Rate and review recipes with a 5-star rating system and comments
 - **AI-Assisted Editing**: Edit generated recipes with AI assistance to customize them further
+- **PDF Download**: Generate and download beautifully formatted PDF versions of recipes for offline use
+- **Recipe Sharing**: Share recipes with friends via the Web Share API (text, email, social media)
 - **Flexible API Access**: Uses Supabase Edge Functions when available, with fallback to direct API access when Docker/Supabase isn't running

 ### Note-Taking